aamks/aamks/README.md

 Aamks is an open source, web-based platform for assessing the fire safety of humans in buildings.
+Basic concept relies on combined Mont-Carlo simulations of fire and evacuation.
-Aamks runs hundreds of fire simulations (CFAST) and evacuation simulations (Aamks.Evac) and then evaluates the results.
+Aamks runs multiple fire simulations (CFAST) and evacuation simulations (Aamks.Evac) and then evaluates the results.
 In each simulation humans are moving across the building and are affected by fire and smoke.

 Aamks workflow: